koding/kdlearn/guides/elasticsearch-install-for-beginners.md

 ***

+Elasticsearch is a flexible and powerful open source, distributed, real-time search and analytics engine.
+It can be scaled as needed.
+This tutorial will cover the installation process on a Koding VM.

 ## Getting started

 Before you can start the Elasticsearch install process, you'll need to update all of the apt-get packages: